 Microscopes are usually powered by batteries or by mechanical mechanisms to allow the observation of objects up to 10 times smaller than their original size.
 If a microscopic specimen is not handled correctly or in an inappropriate way, it can distort the image and give misleading results.
 Therefore, using the right type of microscope and handling it properly is important for viewing your chosen object.

-Here are five types of microscope, their specific qualities, and uses:
+Here are five types of microscopes, their specific qualities, and uses:

 A simple microscope is simply a large magnifying glass with a shorter focal length that has a convex mirror with a small focal area.
 The most common examples of this type of device are the handheld lens and eyepiece lens.